dstackai/dstack/docs/troubleshooting.md

 3. The exact steps required to reproduce the issue.
 4. The expected behavior.
 5. The actual behavior, including the error message or exception traceback.
-6. Logs, including:
+6. The logs, which can be found in the corresponding location depending on where the workflow was run:
-    - If the run is local, the entire contents of `~/.dstack/tmp/runner/configs/<runner-id>/logs/<runner-id>`
+    - For local runs, the logs are stored in the `~/.dstack/tmp/runner/configs/<runner-id>/logs/<runner-id>` text file.
-    - If the run is remote, the logs from the corresponding cloud service, such as the `/dstack/runners/<bucket>` CloudWatch group and the `<runner-id>` CloudWatch stream (within the configured AWS region).
+    - For remote AWS runs, the logs are stored in the `/dstack/runners/<bucket>` CloudWatch group in the `<runner-id>` CloudWatch stream (within the configured AWS region).
+    - For remote GCP runs, the logs are stored under the `projects/dstack/logs/dstack-runners-<bucket>-<runner-id>` log name.
+      To filter out the logs of a particular run, type `dstack-runners <run-name>` into the Logs Explorer search field.

 7. Screenshots (if applicable).

 Providing this information will help ensure that the issue can be resolved as efficiently as possible.